Arabic-with-Jamal/Arabic-with-Jamal.github.io/README.md

-#  Full Arabic and Quran learning website
+#  Full Arabic and Quran learning website For non native speakers